h-shreesha/live-class-project-9/readme.md

 - Got to learn about the flexbox.
 - got to learn how to design buttons and navbar
 - Also got to play with background images.
+- The project is also responsive.

-## Time taken to complete project is 6 hours
+## Time taken to complete project is 6.5 hours